Progether/weprogether/README.md

 Culturally, we want to make everything related to the Progether project a potential learning experience.
-It is in this vein that I have decided to make the source for www.weprogether.com open to anyone who is interested in working on it with me.
+It is in this vein that I have decided to make the source for the progether website open to anyone who is interested in working on it with me.

 ## Installation